International Mind Sports Association (IMSA) was founded on April 19, 2005 during the GAISF (now SportAccord) General Assembly.

 – Jean-Claude Schupp, Honorary Secretary

 The aim of this Association is to engage in a dialogue with the International Olympic Committee for the organization of the World Mind Sports Games .
-The final objective, beyond the factual, is, of course, to facilitate the admission of the national federations of these mind sports into their respective National Olympic Committees.
+IMSA also aims to facilitate the admission of the national federations of these mind sports into their respective National Olympic Committees.

-The Association intends to work towards the recognition of the quality of teaching of these disciplines lavished on young people and which helps them considerably in their curriculum (career path).
-The Association will therefore work in liaison with – in addition to the IOC and SportAccord – UNESCO and the UN, as it is convinced of its capacity to improve the level of education in the world and to participate in a more peaceful entente through the practice of these sports
+The Association intends to work towards the recognition of the quality of teaching of these disciplines on young people that helps them substantially in their intellectual and emotional growth.
+The Association will therefore work in liaison with – in addition to the IOC and SportAccord – UNESCO and the UN, as it is convinced of its capacity to improve the level of education in the world and to participate in a more peaceful entente through the practice of these sports.